-(iii) Noise resulting from helicopter landing shall comply with NZS6807:1994 Noise Management and Land Use Planning for Helicopter Landing Areas.
+(v) Noise resulting from helicopter landing shall comply with NZS6807:1994 Noise Management and Land Use Planning for Helicopter Landing Areas.

-Noise must be measured, assessed, managed and controlled in accordance with the requirements of New Zealand Standard NZ6801:2008 Acoustics - Measurement of Environmental Sound.
+Noise must be measured in accordance with the requirements of New Zealand Standard NZS6801:2008 Acoustics - Measurement of Environmental Sound.